curl/curl/docs/libcurl/libcurl-security.md

 against this by disabling CURLOPT_FOLLOWLOCATION(3) and handling redirects itself, sanitizing where necessary.

-Use of the CURLAUTH_ANY option to CURLOPT_HTTPAUTH(3) could result in user name and password being sent in clear text to an HTTP server.
+Use of the CURLAUTH_ANY option to CURLOPT_HTTPAUTH(3) could result in username and password being sent in clear text to an HTTP server.
 Instead, use CURLAUTH_ANYSAFE which ensures that the password is encrypted over the network, or else fail the request.

-Use of the CURLUSESSL_TRY option to CURLOPT_USE_SSL(3) could result in user name and password being sent in clear text to an FTP server.
+Use of the CURLUSESSL_TRY option to CURLOPT_USE_SSL(3) could result in username and password being sent in clear text to an FTP server.
 Instead, use CURLUSESSL_CONTROL to ensure that an encrypted connection is used or else fail the request.

 # Cookies